jundalisay/sp/content/en/research/_index.md

 ---
 title: "Research"
-description: "We compare the ideas of writers to see who is enlightened and who is evil"
+description: "We compare the ideas of writers to see who is enlightened (with the Dharma) and who is evil (against the Dharma)"
 image: "/covers/sciences.png"
 ---